gbif/jekyll-hp-base-theme/pages/data-exploration-config.md

 var siteConfig = {
   // along with whatever other properties you have.
 E.g. your 'rootPredicate'
   occurrence: {
-    defaultTableColumns: ['features', 'country', 'coordinates', 'year', 'basisOfRecord', 'dataset', 'publisher', 'catalogNumber', 'recordedBy', 'identifiedBy'] // the first column will always be scientificName, that cannot be changed
+    availableTableColumns: ['features', 'country', 'coordinates', 'year', 'basisOfRecord', 'dataset', 'publisher', 'catalogNumber', 'recordedBy', 'identifiedBy'] // all the columns that are available to the user.
+This array defines the order they appear in.
+By default all all column are available.
+    defaultTableColumns: ['features', 'basisOfRecord', 'preparations'] // the columns showed by default.
+The order is not relevant, as it is defined in the list of available coluns.
+The user can change what columns to show in the UI.
   }
 };
 ```